trigaten/Learn_Prompting/docs/applied_prompting/build_chatgpt.md

   <p style={{color: "gray", fontSize: "12px", fontStyle: "italic"}}>Example insertion of user prompt before sending to model</p>
 </div>

-The model uses the data it was trained on to predict the best completion to this larger prompt that includes both new input and the previous conversation.
-It's important to note that the language model isn't responding to the prompt but rather figuring out what words come next based on probabilities it learned during pre-training(@jurafsky2009).
+The language model completes the prompt by figuring out what words come next based on probabilities it learned during pre-training(@jurafsky2009).

 <p></p>

-GPT-3 is able to learn from a simple instruction or a few examples in the prompt.
+GPT-3 is able to 'learn' from a simple instruction or a few examples in the prompt.
 The latter is called few-shot, or in context learning (@brown2020language).
 In the chatbot prompt above, I create a fictitious chatbot named Skippy, and instruct it to provide responses to users.
 GPT-3 picks up on the back-and-forth format, `USER: {user input}` and `SKIPPY: {skippy response}`.
 GPT-3 understands that Skippy is a chatbot and the previous exchanges are a conversation, so that when we provide the next user input, "Skippy" will respond.

 ### Memorization